mcneel/developer.rhino3d.com/_guide_topics/general/rhino_developer_prerequisites.md

 ### Learning C# .NET

 If you wish to write plugins with RhinoCommon, you will need to understand a .NET compatible programming language like C# (or VB).
-We recommend [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) (C Sharp) because it is modern, safe, and easy to learn - and you can develop in C# on both Windows and OS X.
+We recommend [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) (C Sharp) because it is modern, safe, and easy to learn - and you can develop in C# on both Windows and macOS.

 *Watch*...